practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 "My name is: \"Gregory\"\n"
 ```

-By writing <tt>\"</tt> instead of <tt>"</tt>, we tell the parser
+By writing `\"` instead of `"`, we tell the parser
 to treat the quote character as just another character in the string
 rather than a symbolic *end-of-string* marker.
-The <tt>\</tt> acts
+The `\` acts
 as an escape character, which is useful for resolving these sorts
 of ambiguities.
-The cost of course is that <tt>\</tt> itself
+The cost of course is that `\` itself
 becomes a potential source of ambiguity, so you end up having to write
-<tt>\\</tt> instead of <tt>\</tt> to express backslashes in Ruby
+`\\` instead of `\` to express backslashes in Ruby
 string literals.

-Edge cases of this sort arise in any reasonably expressive text-based format.
+Edge cases of this sort arise in any expressive text-based format.
 They are often easy to resolve by adding a few more rules, but in many
 cases the addition of new processing rules add an even more subtle layer
-of corner cases to consider (as we've seen w. the <tt>\</tt> character).
+of corner cases to consider (as we've seen w. the `\` character).
-Resolving minor ambiguities comes natural to humans because we can
+Resolving minor ambiguities comes naturally to humans because we can
 guess at the meaning of a message, but cold-hearted computers
 can only follow the explicit rules we've given them.

-## What happens if we get rid of syntax entirely?
+## Can we free ourselves from the limitations of syntax?

-> Discusses bypassing syntax entirely as a means of overcoming syntactic
-restrictions / corner cases.

-One possible solution to the syntactic ambiguity problem is to represent information in
+One solution to the syntactic ambiguity problem is to represent information in
 a way that is convenient for computers, rather than optimizing for
 human readability.
 For example, here's the same array of strings
-represented as a raw sequence of bytes in Messagepack format:
+represented as a raw sequence of bytes in [MessagePack format]:

 ```
 93 a7 50 52 49 56 4d 53 47 b8 23 70 72 61 63 74 69 63 69 6e 67 2d 72 75 62